ProPablo/rm_dashboard/README.md

 * Important note when deploying, the ssh key must have a trailing newline in it
 * Ensure that `chmod +X -R public/` is run on the public folder so that nginx can serve the files without any issues
 * Also add the overall folder into /var/www/ to oblige with linux philosophy
+* To generate an APK for Android phones run, react-native run-android --variant=release when building the React Native application

 # Docker Instructions
 1. Make folder containing .yml and .env